 Julie has been a teacher, and a teacher of teachers, for almost 25 years, but it wasn’t until she became a mom of two very active and intelligent boys that she came to fully understand the importance of having movement, discovery, play, touch, interaction, creativity, enjoyment, curiosity, and collaboration be a part of learning, and how dance was the perfect partner to facilitate this.
-At the heart of Wiggle Genius is a desire to bring movement into every K12 classroom in big ways and small, and to equip every educator (you!) with the basic skills, knowledge, and resources needed to immediately and effectively accomplish this!
+At the heart of Wiggle Genius is a desire to bring movement into every K12 classroom in big ways and small, and to equip every teacher, parent, caretaker, studio owner, community arts facilitator, tutor, etc. (YOU!) with the basic skills, knowledge, and resources needed to immediately and effectively accomplish this!

-Wiggle Genius is a comprehensive resource that provides you with everything you need to establish movement as a part of your classroom.
-Including dance in instruction, and specifically through creative movement, is nothing new.
+Wiggle Genius is a comprehensive resource that provides you with everything you need to establish movement as a part of your instruction and curriculum, whatever these might be for you.
+Including movement in learning is nothing new.
 It was defined and included in K12 instruction since the 1960’s and 1970’s by dance specialists, and in recent years, has once again been shared well in published articles, books, arts and education organization websites and teaching seminars both nationally and internationally.

 So what makes Wiggle Genius unique?
 First and foremost, it is FREE and widely accessible through this website and the accompanying online video tutorials.
 The goal is to create a “one stop location” for all things “dance in the academic classroom” so that educators can quickly and easily learn the benefits of dance in instruction and how to integrate it into instruction.